Mathematics provides tools for explanation and analysis in the physical, engineering, business and social sciences.

 If you have questions about our undergraduate program, contact Prof. James (Kiwi) Graham-Eagle, undergraduate coordinator.

-Continuing Studies courses generally meet in the evenings.
+Professional studies courses generally meet in the evenings.
 Some courses are also available online.

 For admissions information, visit the UML admissions site:

 UMass Lowell undergraduate students with a 3.0 GPA or better have the opportunity to save time and money by earning a bachelor's and a master's degree in a little as five years.
 Students can continue from bachelor’s to master’s level studies within their own department.
 Or students can apply to a program in a different department to create a set of skills to meet emerging needs in the workplace and their own academic interests.